-When ferry connections are introduced, I limit the model's solution space to match the estimated changes in commuter flows identified for low and high-income workers in Section 4.2.
-I found that a ferry connection increased the average number of low and high-income workers commuting on a route by 0.296 and 4.882 respectively (Figure 5).14
+When ferry connections are introduced, I limit the model's solution space to match the estimated changes in commuter flows identified for low and higher-income workers in Section 4.2.
+I found that a ferry connection increased the average number of low and higher-income workers commuting on a route by 0.296 and 4.882 respectively (Figure 5).18 The model solution generates these shifts by identifying the values workers place

-14I assume the final estimate of the event study represents the long-run effect of a ferry connection.
-As an alternative method, I estimate the model using the difference-in-difference point estimates from Table 3, which were 0.243 and 2.165.
-Adopting these values generally lowers the model estimates.
-For example, I find the ferry consumption premiums are 15% lower for low-income workers and 52% lower for high-income workers.
-The estimates for new employment gained among high income workers are
+18I assume the final estimate of the event study represents the long-run effect of a ferry connection.
+As an alternative method, I estimate the model using the difference-in-difference point estimates from